mateuswetah/A11Y-Buttons/readme.txt

 * Skip-to-content button - Add a link to any anchored part of your website.
 You can create and set as many as you want;
 * Contrast mode toggle - Enable a stylesheet with extremely high contrast;
+* Readable font toggle - Forces usage of the [Atkinson Hyperlegible Font](https://brailleinstitute.org/freefont "Braille Institute page about the Atkinson font") for better readability;
 * Increase/decrease/restore font-size - Change your website's root font size.
 Check the F.A.Q. section about its usage.

 All of the buttons have the following features: